Dr. Thomas Pulinilkunnil

 Cardiovascular, Molly Appeal

-Dr. Thomas Pulinilkunnil learns how metabolic disorders affect health and heart
+Dr. Thomas Pulinilkunnil learns how metabolic disorders contribute to heart failureaffect health and heart

-Dalhousie Medicine New Brunswick (DMNB) researcher Dr. Thomas Pulinilkunnil is learning how problems with our cellular waste-disposal mechanisms lead to disease.
+Dalhousie Medicine New Brunswick (DMNB) researcher Dr. Thomas Pulinilkunnil is learning how metabolic problems that happen in obesity and diabetes lead to heart failure.

-Dr. Pulinilkunnil studies what happens inside the cells of the heart when compromised metabolism -- due, for example, to poor diet, lack of exercise and stress -- interferes with cells' ability to clear out the waste and rejuvenate.
+Dr. Pulinilkunnil studies what happens inside the cells of the heart when compromised metabolism -- due to such things as poor diet, lack of exercise, stress obesity, or diabetes -- interferes with the cells' ability to clear out the waste and rejuvenate.

 "During obesity and diabetes, heart cells become progressively weaker and die, leading to heart failure," he says.
 "In contrast, cancer cells use the cellular garbage to fuel their growth."